SonnyK33/obsidian/Geopoltical Alpha.md

 **Takeaway**
 This book's central premise is that geopolitical assessments should be made based on constraints rather than the preferences of leaders.
 We often get excited by narratives, and may give a "market-friendly" leader too much credit, forgetting that real constraints will prevent any of his reforms from going through.
 Similarly, we may get bogged down in stereotypes and forget that even a "radical" leader is guided by constraints.
 The author divides these constraints into political, economic, geopolitical, and to a lesser extent, legal and time.
 Once you determine the binding constraints on a leader, you know what to monitor.
 As those items change over time, you can refresh your assessments.
 Determining constraints requires a deep understanding of history, context, and macroeconomics.
 Once you've determined the constraints, you need to form hypotheses for how those items could change over time.
 You  then look for dispositive information which will help you distinguish between the hypotheses and hence make predictions.
 As that information changes, your predictions change.

 For example, in Nigeria, a binding constraint is the country's refining capacity.
-I need to form hypothese over whether the Dangote refinery will get completed this year.
+I need to form hypotheses over whether the Dangote refinery will get completed this year.
 I can then focus my research by looking for information that will specifically help me eliminate competing hypotheses - 1) will get completed in 2023 2) won't be completed till 2024 etc. As that info changes, my overall assessment for fiscal reforms (specifically eliminating the fuel subsidy) can change.